thupham96/100-python-projects/Day14_HigherLowerGame/README.md

 ## Features

 - **Fascinating Comparisons**: Learn fun facts about popular individuals and their professions.
-- **Score Tracking**: Compete with yourself by trying to beat your previous high score.
 - **Simple Interface**: Input-based interaction ensures smooth gameplay.

 ## How to Play